paulinaruda/no_sql_data_modeling_apache_cassandra/README.md

 # Implementation

 ### Part I: Files Pre-Processing
 The first step imports the necessary Python packages and creates a list of file paths to process the original event CSV data files.
 The files are located in the event_data directory.
-The ETL pipeline involves reading the CSV files, extracting relevant data, and storing it in a new CSV file called event_datafile_new.csv.
+The pipeline involves reading the CSV files, extracting relevant data, and storing it in a new CSV file called event_datafile_new.csv.

 ### Part II: Apache Cassandra Implementation
+Since Apache Cassandra is an OLTP (Online Transaction Processing) databases, the queries are modelled to be denormalized and are created to the specific questions that need to be answered.
 The create table statements are designed to answer the following questions using Apache Cassandra:<br>
 1. Give me the artist, song title and song's length in the music app history that was heard during sessionId = 338, and itemInSession = 4<br>
 2. Give me only the following: name of artist, song (sorted by itemInSession) and user (first and last name) for userid = 10, sessionid = 182<br>